 Taking Matters Into My Own Hands

 ABA helps teachers recognize triggers for behavior and things we can do to increase or decrease the type of behavior we want to see through reinforcement.
-This was exactly what I needed and, though I had never heard of it growing up or in college, I now began a trial by fire immersion in the practice.
-I also discovered that ABA is not just for autism—its tenets are just good teaching practices that can be applied for any student working to gain skills.
+This was exactly what I needed and, though I had never heard of it growing up or in college, I now began a trial-by-fire immersion in the practice.
+I also discovered that ABA is not just for autism—its tenets are just good teaching practices that can be applied to any student working to gain skills.

 Amazingly, I started to see real changes in my students.
 We were getting to actually teach!
 I wasn’t spending all my time redirecting to come back to the table or “fighting” to get back an iPad.

 The bad news was that I was exhausted.
-The amount of time that I devoted to: (a) learning how to implement and train my staff on ABA and (b) finding, creating, laminating and storing materials had left me struggling to find time and energy to keep up with my progress monitoring, lesson planning and evaluation programming.
+The amount of time that I devoted to (a) learning how to implement and train my staff on ABA and (b) finding, creating, laminating, and storing materials left me struggling to find time and energy to keep up with my progress monitoring, lesson planning, and evaluation programming.
 Let alone have a lunch or planning time!